Nepal Public Policy Review

 Supplementary Data

-Data that are not essential in the text but are parts of the research can be organized as Supplementary Data and deposited on the website of the author’s affiliated institution for open access to all.
-Supplementary data deposited elsewhere in this way will not be peer-reviewed.
+Non-essential data that are part of the research may be organized as Supplementary Data and deposited on the author's institutional website for open access.
+Such data are not peer-reviewed.

-- The author(s) must declare in the cover letter that the manuscript submitted for review is original and is not published or under consideration for publication elsewhere.
+Authors must include a cover letter declaring that the manuscript is original, has not been previously published, and is not under consideration elsewhere.

-Calls for papers for special issues will be made separately with specified deadlines.
-The papers for special issues will also undergo the same process of peer review as any other regular papers.
+Calls for Papers for Special Issues will be announced separately with specific deadlines.
+All submissions for Special Issues undergo the same rigorous peer-review process as regular submissions.

 Submit your manuscript to: